 - Lisa Kron ’83 – Lisa has written several Broadway shows including Fun Home, Well, and 1.5 Minute Ride.
 She won the Tony Award for Best Score of a Musical for her work on Fun Home in 2015

-- Steven Yeun ’05 – Steven Yuen is a popular Hollywood actor best known for his work on The Walking Dead (Glenn) and Netflix’s Ojka.
+- Steven Yeun ’05 – Steven Yeun is a popular Hollywood actor best known for his work on Minari, The Walking Dead (Glenn) and Netflix’s Ojka.

 - Jordan Klepper ’01 – Jordan is known for his political satire on The Daily Show and hosting his own television show Klepper.

-- Joe Tracz ’04 – Joe has written the book for several musicals, including Be More Chill and The Lightning Thief, and has been on the writing team for many films and television shows, such as Netflix’s A Series of Unfortunate Events.
+- Joe Tracz ’04 – Joe was the creator of the Netflix original series Dash & Lily.
+He has also written the book for several musicals, including Be More Chill and The Lightning Thief, and has been on the writing team for many films and television shows, such as Netflix’s A Series of Unfortunate Events.

-For even more about the work our alumni do, check out our Alumni Page.
+For even more about the work our alumni do, check out the Theatre Arts Department’s Alumni Page.

 Please visit Kalamazoo College’s Archives Page for more information about the history of the department.